Nursing Students practicing in the nursing simulation labs

 Saint Gianna School of Health Sciences

-Earn your BSN through one of the nation’s highest-ranking nursing programs.
-Prepare for a career in the largest and most trusted profession in health care.
+Earn your Bachelor of Science in Nursing (BSN) degree through one of the nation’s highest-ranking nursing programs at the University of Mary — prepare for a career in the most trusted profession in health care.

 Graduate and Non-Traditional Nursing